Sir Keith Fraser, 5th Baronet: Early life

+Career

 Fraser joined the 7th Queen's Own Hussars and as a captain saw active service with his regiment in Southern Africa.
 He fought in the First Matabele War (in what is now Zimbabwe) and was awarded the British South Africa Company Medal in 1893.
 He also saw action in the Second Matabele War and was awarded the clasp in 1897.

 Fraser succeeded his cousin Sir William Augustus Fraser, 4th Baronet to the title of baronet in 1898.
 He contested the Parliamentary seat of Caithness-shire in 1906, and the Bosworth division of Leicestershire in January 1910.
 He was Conservative Member of Parliament for Harborough from 1918 until 1923.

+Horse breeding and training

 Fraser was a friend of Baden Powell and presented the Fraser Shield to the Boy Scouts in 1912 and the Fraser Shield Camping Competition is now thought by the organisers to be the longest running camping competition in Scouting.
+Fraser was a "famous breeder and trainer of racehorses under both National Hunt and Jockey Club Rules."
+Together with his wife, he trained Ardeen, who won the Scottish Grand National and the Grand Sefton Chase at Liverpool, and bred Totaig, who won the Royal Hunt Cup at Ascot in 1932.